FruitfulEjiro/HNG-Stage-1/README.md

 ```bash
 npm start
 ```
-The API will be available at `hng-stage-1-gilt.vercel.app/classify-number`.
+The Live API will be available at `hng-stage-1-gilt.vercel.app/classify-number`.

 ### Endpoints
 - **GET /classify-number**: Check properties of a number.